 13. Tempeh a L’Orange With Red Cabbage and Potato Dumplings

 Source: Tempeh a L’Orange

 Duck a l’orange is a classic Christmas dish, but if you’re looking for the meat-free version, then this Tempeh a L’Orange by Philipp Ertl is the answer to your needs.
-Tempeh and orange go together so well and it’s paired two Austrian Christmas sides, cabbage and potato dumplings, for a complete meal.
-The texture may stray from the original dish, but it tastes flavorsome, festive, and plates beautifully.
+Tempeh and orange go together so well and it’s paired with two Austrian Christmas sides, cabbage and potato dumplings, for a complete meal.
+The texture may stray from the original dish, but it tastes flavorsome and festive, and plates beautifully.
 The recipe is kept fairly easy so all you need is a bit of time rather than a whole lot of skills.

 14. Asian Mushroom Wellington

 This delicious Asian Mushroom Wellington by Annabelle Randles is perfect if you are entertaining.
 Chestnut mushrooms are fragranced with Chinese five-spice and serve in warm, flaky, buttery plaited puff pastry.
 You can even make the filling a day ahead of time for some stress-free dinner prep.

 Source: Eggplant Involtini